replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### Bug Fixes {#bug-fixes-1-107-3}
-* Fixes an issue where the initial install flow preflight page would not be displayed if the application's preflight spec was included in a Secret or ConfigMap within the Helm chart templates.
+* Fixes an issue where the preflights page was not displayed during initial installation if the preflight spec was included in a Secret or ConfigMap in the Helm chart templates.

 ## 1.107.2